yalmip/yalmip.github.io/_posts/scratch/initialguesses.md

 ## Integer programming

-In constrast to standard linear and conic programming, with integer variables we might benefit from having initial guesses.
+In constrast to standard linear and conic programming problems, with integer variables we might benefit from having initial guesses.
 At the moment, only [gurobi](/solver/gurobi) and [cplex](/solver/cplex) can be supplied initial guesses from YALMIP.

 Let us create a random integer program